GreatSymphonia/pnp-server/README.md

 [**_Autoinstall_**](/autoinstall/) suppots **IOS and IOS-XE** devices able of running **EEM** scripts.
 To use _autoinstall_ you need a DHCP server to provide option 67 (and optionally option 150) to the new devices and some kind of file server where the devices can download the image and configuartihn file from.

-This ist the most basic way for day0 provisioning but still works with most devices.
+This is the most basic way for day0 provisioning but still works with most devices.

 ---
 ### ZTP (Zero Touch Provisioning)

 [**_ZTP_**](/ztp/) supports **only IOS-XE** devices able to run the **day0 pyton guest shell**.
 To use _autoinstall_ you need a DHCP server to provide option 67 (and optionally option 150) to the new devices and some kind of file server where the devices can download the image and configuartihn file from.

 With ZTP you have full access to the new device.
-So you could configure device from the guestshell insted of only downloading a complete config file.
+So you could configure the device from the guestshell insted of only downloading a complete config file.

-In newer versions of IOS-XE (i.e.: 19.09.01a no the ISR C1100 family) the guestshell has bekome optionally (separate download), so maybe the days of day0 guestshell are limited.
+In newer versions of IOS-XE (i.e.: 19.09.01a on the ISR C1100 family) the guestshell has become optionally (separate download), so maybe the days of day0 guestshell are limited.

 ---
 ### PnP (Plug and Play)

-[**_PnP_**](/pnp/) also supports **IOS-XE and newer IOS** devices.
+[**_PnP_**](/pnp/) supports **IOS-XE and newer IOS** devices.
 PnP uses the Cisco Plug and Play protocol.
-To use PnP you need a DHCP server with option 43 for PnP discovery and this PnP server.
+To use PnP you need a DHCP server to serve option 43 for PnP discovery and this PnP server.
 PnP is the dya0 provisioning method used bei Cisco DNAC and therfore the preferd method.